 Summary: Edge protection is critical given the passing-drive nature of the modern NFL because it can help teams keep their franchise quarterbacks healthy and effective.
-That demand was evident with four offensive tackles taken as top-13 picks of the 2020 NFL Draft, and Sewell could end up being a prospect on a par or better than some of the four tackles who were high first-rounders this past April.
+The fact that four offensive tackles went as top-13 picks in the 2020 NFL Draft is only evidence of that importance, and Sewell is considered to be a better prospect than those four tackles.
 There is a lot to like about Sewell for the NFL, as he is an excellent quarterback protector who is a steady contributor in the ground game.

-Sewell has the skill set to be a dependable edge protector for the passing game.
-He is a good athlete with real quickness on the edge.
+Sewell has the skill set to be a dependable edge protector in the passing game.
+He is a good athlete with real quickness.
 Sewell pops out of his stance, gets his hands into the chest of defenders, and has quick feet to play the typewriter and cut off the edge from speed rushers.
 He has enough strength and quality hands to sustain blocks while being able to neutralize second efforts.
-His agility, footwork and quickness make him a smooth mover in space.
-On screens, kick-out blocks, and zone runs, Sewell constantly shows that he is natural in space.
+His agility, footwork, and quickness make him a smooth mover in space.
+On screens, kick-out blocks, and zone runs, Sewell constantly shows how natural he is in space.

-Sewell is not an overpowering run blocker who bulls defenders off the ball, but he scraps with attitude and is effective.
+Sewell, however, is not an overpowering run blocker who he bulls defenders off the ball, but he scraps with attitude and is effective.
 Sewell uses his size and strength to manipulate and turn defenders to tie them up and keep them from getting in on tackles.
-Sewell can dangerously fire to the second level and will get nasty overwhelming linebackers or defensive backs with violence.
-It would help Sewell to continue to get stronger for battling NFL defensive linemen, but he could function in a power-man- or zone-locking scheme.
+He is dangerous when he fires to the second level, where he will nastily overwhelming linebackers or defensive backs with violence.
+It would help Sewell to continue to add more functional strength for battling NFL defensive linemen, but he could function in a power-man- or zone-blocking scheme.

 Sewell is not a finished product and has room for improvement.
 He needs to continue to refine his technique in pass protection.
-Sometimes, he gets in trouble when his weight gets over his toes, so keeping his mass in a good place and maintaining good conditioning will help to prevent that.
+Sometimes, he gets in trouble when his weight gets over his toes, so keeping his weight in a good place and maintaining good conditioning will help to prevent that.
 Adding more power as a run blocker would help as well.
 Sewell is not overly physical, and that is something he could upgrade at the pro level.